Shraddha Pandit

 Shraddha Pandit (born 4 July 1982) is an Indian playback singer, solo artist, composer, and lyricist.

 Early life

 Shraddha is the daughter of Vishwaraj Pandit and Swarna Pandit.
 She is the grand-niece of Indian classical vocalist and Padma Vibhushan awardee, Pandit Jasraj.
+She is also the niece of 90s most successful music director duo Jatin-Lalit.
 Shraddha grew up in Mumbai and belongs to a large family of successful musicians, singers, music producers and actors.
 She learnt Hindustani Classical Music from her Grandfather, Sangeet Acharya Late Shri.
 Pandit Pratap Narayan.

 She debuted in the world of playback singing at only age 11.
 Shraddha began her singing career at age 11 as a child vocalist for Anjali (1990 film), a movie which won a National Award for Best Film Music by Illayraja.